Honey – A Quality Service To Save Money, or a Scam?

 Hovering over this icon allows you to open a link to Honey, but to see the price drops, you’ll need to open a new window.
 You can view the price history for up to 120 days on a helpful bar graph.

 To the right of that price history option is a small ‘h’ with a plus sign.
 Clicking this allows you to add the product to your drop list.
 The drop list feature allows you to track the price of a product and be notified when the price drops.

 The next place Honey shows up is in your cart.
-This is where Honey does most of its work.
-The extension automatically finds coupon codes — awesome, right?
+This is where Honey automatically finds and applies coupon codes to items in your cart.